Installation

 Attention

-Note that the pip package name is delta2 but the python package to import is just delta.
+Note that the pip package name is delta-microscopy but the python package to import is just delta.

 Note

-To check that Tensorflow is able to detect the GPU, please run the following in the python interpreter:
+To check that your backend is able to detect the GPU, please run the following in the python interpreter:

 >>> import tensorflow as tf